cameronmaske/cameronmaske.com/pages/resizing-images-using-redis-and-flask.md

 date: 2013-06-15
 published: true
 topic: WEB APPS
-intro: Recently I put together a mini-project that resizes images conventially through Flask and caches the thumbnal images in Redis.
+intro: Recently I put together a mini-project that resizes images conventionally through Flask and caches the thumbnal images in Redis.

 The code is all on [github](https://github.com/cameronmaske/puppy-eyes) and there is a [demo](http://puppy-eyes.herokuapp.com/) here to try it out!
 To resize an image, you pass the image's url as the url parameter "link" like so...